Dane Krager: Professional career

-National Football League (2002 - 2003)
+National Football League

 Krager originally signed with the Minnesota Vikings in 2002, as an undrafted free agent.
 However, he was released from the team in the final cuts.
 In 2003, Krager signed as a free agent with the Seattle Seahawks and was allocated to NFL Europe where he played for Rhein Fire.
 He was released by the Seahawks after the following training camp.

-Arena Football League (2003 - 2006, 2008)
+Arena Football League

 On December 23, 2003 he was signed by the Austin Wranglers of the Arena Football League, where he rushed for over 20 yards in three games and ranked 10th in the AFL for rushing.
 In 2004 he led the team in rushing with 41 attempts for 152 yards and five touchdowns.
 In 2005, he rushed 31 times for 59 yards and five touchdowns and recorded seven receptions for 65 yards and a touchdown.
 He was named the US Army Ironman of the Game for a road game against the Las Vegas Gladiators after recording a game changing interception and fumble recovery in his first game since knee surgery.
 He also earned ADT defensive Player of the Game honors against the Orlando Predators with two tackles, two passes defended and one fumble recovery for a touchdown.
 In 2006, he was 2nd the league in rushing with 197 yards and set a Wranglers team-record with 12 rushing touchdowns.
 He started the entire regular season, playing both offense and defense in 13 out of 15 games.
 For his work, he earned All-Ironman.
 Off the field, Krager’s work with the community earned him the Al Lucas Hero Award, which recognizes the Arena Football League player who “makes the most significant contribution to both his community and the game of Arena Football.”
 Krager also earned US Army Ironman of the Game honors in three games; against the Gladiators, at the Arizona Rattlers and against the Grand Rapids Rampage.
 He was also named Offensive Player of the game at Orlando.
 In 2007, 21 tackles, three sacks, and one interception.
 He also recorded 28 yards rushing and nine receiving yards, he was also named to the All-Ironman team.

 In early 2008, Krager signed with the Arizona Rattlers.
 On February 11, 2008, he was placed on the Rattlers "Left squad" list.
 As a result, he did not play during the 2008 season.
 On September 19, he was released by the Rattlers.